gaze-wu/WSSNet_pytorch_implement/README.md

 I tried, but the effect was not particularly good.

 Unlike the official implementation, I did not include a regular loss term.
+(Just SSIM + MAE)

 Here are some results of SwinT: